 Keith's Story

 Keith joined Watsi on August 8th, 2013.
 Three years ago, Keith joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Keith's most recent donation traveled 8,300 miles to support Nan, a gardener and mother of two from Burma, to fund a CT scan for diagnosing and helping treat the cause of her seizures.
+Keith's most recent donation traveled 8,500 miles to support Abraham, a 15-year-old from Kenya, to fund leg surgery.

 Impact